Sergei2404/hapi-token/README.md

 # Hapi integration example

-We have couple examples of integrating HAPI protocol in smart contract.
+We have a couple of examples of integrating HAPI protocol in a smart contract.

-But firstly let's understand how does it work, and what it changes.
+But firstly let's understand how it works, and what it changes.

 You can use HAPI for any calls on your contract.

-For example using in standard fungible token.
+For example, using it in the standard fungible token.

 ![scheme1](img/scheme1.png)

 After the call to the contract, the contract makes a call to AML, receives a response from it, and depending on the result, completes its function.

-On the example with a token: an account with a high level of risk will not be able to send tokens.
+In the example with a token: an account with a high level of risk will not be able to send tokens.

-Another example: an exchange platform that does not accept exchange tokens from a high-risk account.
+Another example: is an exchange platform that does not accept exchange tokens from a high-risk account.

 In your smart contract You can set the level for all categories, and individual for each one separately.